Self guided audio tour in Arnhem

 The Dutch appreciate directness, so don't be surprised by straightforward service.
 Tipping is appreciated but not mandatory—rounding up the bill or adding 5-10% for good service is sufficient.
 When visiting cafés, it's common to order a drink before occupying a table for an extended period.
 Cycling is a way of life here, so be mindful of bike lanes when walking around the city.

-How much time should I plan for a visit to Arnhem?
+How much time do you need for a CityAppTour audio tour of Arnhem?

 What makes Arnhem different from other Dutch cities?